Creating a text template

 - Insert references

 References are references to other fields in the database.
-The type of template determines which tables in the database the template can access and which database references can be inserted.
+The type of template determines which tables in the database the template can access and which database references can be inserted. - In the lower toolbar of the text tab, activate References to see all database references.
+References to see all database references.

 - Number fields, truth values, date or time fields may need to be formatted/determined.
 Enter the format in the input window and confirm by clicking OK.